antonkulaga/C60/README.md

-# breast-cancer
+# Code for C60 paper
-breast cancer analysis for Gneteeva's data
+Part of the data and source code for C60 paper

 Getting started
 -------------------